Teach for Texas Loan Repayment Assistance Program

 The purpose of the Teach for Texas Loan Repayment Assistance Program (TFTLRAP) is to recruit and retain certified classroom teachers in fields and communities that have a shortage of teachers in Texas.

-- Be certified in a shortage teaching field, be currently teaching full time in that field at the time of application, and have taught in that field full time for at least one year at the preschool, primary, or secondary level in a Texas public school; or
+- be certified in a critical shortage teaching field, be currently teaching full-time in that field at the time of application, and have taught in that field full-time for at least one year at the preschool, primary, or secondary level in a Texas public school

-- Be a certified educator currently teaching in a shortage community full time at the time of application as the preschool, primary, or secondary level and have taught in that community full time for at least one year.
+- be a certified educator currently teaching in a critical shortage community full-time at the time of application at the preschool, primary, or secondary level and have taught in that community full-time for at least one year

-- Must be evidenced by a promissory note which required the loan proceeds to be used to pay for the cost of attendance for the undergraduate or graduate education of the teacher applying for repayment assistance;
+- must be verified by a promissory note which required the loan proceeds to be used to pay for the cost of attendance for the undergraduate or graduate education of the teacher applying for repayment assistance

-- Must not be in default at the time of the teacher’s application; and
+- must not be in default at the time of the teacher’s application

 Frequently Asked Questions